dianamn/gallery-and-caption/readme.txt

 **Slideshow**

 * Slideshow.
-Select to enable slideshow ability in lightbox
+Select to enable slideshow ability in lightbox.
 * Slideshow auto.
-Select to start the slideshow automatically
+Select to start the slideshow automatically.
 * Slideshow Speed.
-Choose the level of speed for slideshow
+Choose the level of speed for slideshow.

 **Dimensions**

 * Popup size fix.
-Select to have fixe size for the lightbox or allow it vary due to the image dimensions
+Select to have fixe size for the lightbox or allow it vary due to the image dimensions.

 If you think, that you found a bug in our [WordPress Photo Gallery](http://huge-it.com/wordpress-photo-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.0.3 =
+* 1) We have added 2 new effects in the Slider view.
+* 2) We also added an option to set a merging to the thumbs in Masonry View (Pro).

 = 2.0.2 =
 * 1) We have added 3 new effects to the gallery.